WrenRaming/WrenRaming.github.io/about.md

 Wren Raming is a PhD candidate in Geology at the [School of Earth and Space Exploration](https://sese.asu.edu/), Arizona State University.

 Wren received a BS in Economics at the University of Utah in 2009.
-After several years as a river guide in the Grand Canyon Wren returned to the University of Utah for a BS in Geology.
+After several years as a river guide in the Grand Canyon, Wren returned to the University of Utah for a BS in Geology.
 Wren is currently in the Geology PhD program at [SESE](https://sese.asu.edu/) and is ABD, with expected defense in the summer of 2022.

 Wren's undergraduate work focused on understanding the natual and anthropogenic controls on the Bonneville Salt Flats.
 Undergraduate advisor: [Dr. Brenda Bowen](https://environment.utah.edu/brenda-bowen/)